tingwai-to/alexa-github-skill/README.md

 Alexa, ask Repo Tree about the top repos
-Alexa, ask Repo Tree what're the top Python repos Alexa, ask Repo Tree what are top repos in the past month Alexa, ask Repo Tree about the top repos in the past week written in Ja
+Alexa, ask Repo Tree what're the top Python repos Alexa, ask Repo Tree what are top repos in the past month Alexa, ask Repo Tree about the top repos in the past week written in Java
 ```

 When a time frame is not specified, top repos from the past day are returned.
 When a language is not specified, top repos from all languages are returned.